The Hills of Kentucky Dulcimers

 “Let Us Entertain You”

-HOKD has been active in the community since June 28, 1992 providing both entertaining and educational programs at festivals, community functions, schools, organizations, libraries, nursing homes, senior centers and other venues in Northern Kentucky and Cincinnati areas.
+HOKD has been active in the community since June 28, 1992 entertainment and educational programs at festivals, community functions, schools, organizations, libraries, residential senior homes & centers and other venues in Northern Kentucky and Cincinnati areas.

-Donations’ from performances helps our club with financial responsibilities and to promote history and music of the Appalachian dulcimer.
-HOKD give grants & scholarships to schools to educate students by putting the official State Instruments of Kentucky into the classrooms.
+‘Performance donations helps our club with financial responsibilities and to promote history and music of the Appalachian dulcimer.
+HOKD have given grants & scholarships to private & public schools to educate students about the official State Instruments of Kentucky and who wish to add to the classroom curriculum.

-1. We provide grants that enable local schools (where the Appalachian culture is part of the curriculum) to purchase dulcimers and related supplies
+HOKD provides grants to enable private, public schools (where the Appalachian culture is part of the curriculum) to purchase dulcimers and related supplies.

-HOKD primarily features the Appalachian dulcimer, KENTUCKY STATE INSTRUMENT, (a.k.a. mountain dulcimer, lap dulcimer) However, our club jams include many traditional instruments like the washtub bass, mandolin, guitar, autoharp, fiddle, recorder, banjo and train whistle, just to name a few.
-Our library of music is extensive and includes a variety of old-time, gospel, and traditional folk music and “special themed" programs.
+HOKD primarily features the Appalachian dulcimer, KENTUCKY STATE INSTRUMENT, (a.k.a. mountain dulcimer, lap dulcimer) Our club “jams” include many traditional instruments like the washtub bass, mandolin, guitar, autoharp, fiddle, recorder, banjo, ukulele and train whistle, just to name a few.
+Our music library is extensive and includes a variety of old-time, gospel, and traditional folk music and “special themed" programs.

 Picture above taken by Elaine Caldwell at Carter Caves.
 The dulcimer is one made by the late and beloved HOKD member and luthier, Ed Weiss.